Mike Aulby: Personal

 Aulby continues to live in the Indianapolis area.
 He currently owns two ice skating rinks in Carmel, IN, and a bowling alley (Mike Aulby's Arrowhead Bowl) in Lafayette, IN.

+In the 2025 PBA Tour season, a tour stop was named in Aulby's honor: The PBA Mike Aulby Nevada Classic.
+The lanes featured the Mike Aulby 39 (39 feet in length) oil pattern, which debuted in the 2023 PBA Tour season.